 Some suppliers can be a little evasive and will quote the weight of the linen as a measure of the linen’s quality.
-The implicaiton being that the higher the weight the better suited the fabric will be for upholstery.
-There is some thuth in that implication but you cannot say for certain that a high weight linen is inherently suitable for upholstery.
+The implication is that the higher the weight the better suited the fabric will be for upholstery.
+There is some truth in that implication but you cannot say for certain that high-weight linen is inherently suitable for upholstery.
 Get the Martindale!

 Most KOTHEA luxury upholstery linens have inherent Martindale rub tests of around 20,000 rubs with one range further strengthened to 85,000 rubs for contract usage – 20,000 Martindale being eminently suitable for domestic upholstery.

 Furthermore, when buying upholstery- (or curtain-) linen you need to know whether or not it will shrink when washed.
 Linen ALWAYS shrinks.
 So what you have to find out is whether or not it has been pre-shrunk before you buy it.
 A common way of pre-shrinking linen is through the sanforisation process.